A general physician, Dr Mercy Luka, has warned that measles can cause infection of the lung, commonly popularly known as pneumonia.

 What is measles?

-Measles is a viral disease that can spread rapidly.
-Also known as rubeola or morbilli, measles is an endemic disease, meaning it is continually present in a community, and many people develop resistance.
+This is a viral disease that can spread rapidly.
+Also known as rubeola or morbilli, it is an endemic disease, meaning it is continually present in a community, and many people develop resistance.
 It is an unpleasant condition but one that normally passes without treatment within 7 to 10 days.

 After a bout of measles, a person gains immunity for the rest of their life.
-They are very unlikely to contract measles a second time.
+They are very unlikely to contract for a second time.

-Symptoms will appear about 9 to 11 days after initial infection.
+Symptoms will appear about 9 to 11 days after initial infection, they may include;

 - Koplik’s spots, or very small grayish-white spots with bluish-white centers in the mouth, insides of cheeks, and throat